Ethnic Albanians clash with police in Macedonia

 But relations remain tense, exacerbated by the slow pace of progress in Macedonia towards European Union membership and the freedom of movement and economic opportunity the country's 2 million people hope this will bring.

-Mindful of the threat of instability, the EU has signaled it might agree to open accession talks with Macedonia this year even without a solution to the name dispute.
+Mindful of the threat of instability, the EU has signalled it might agree to open accession talks with Macedonia this year even without a solution to the name dispute.

 (Reporting by Ognen Teofilovski; Writing by Kole Casule; Editing by Matt Robinson and Sophie Hares)